Etyre/deliberate-typing-app/version_1/database/README.md

 ### Run SQL commands

-To open up an interactive terminal that access the container (always do this one first):
+To open up an interactive terminal that accesses the container (always do this one first):

 ```
 docker exec -it eli-postgres psql -U elityre -d deliberate_typing_app